NodeBE4/opinion/_posts/2022-10-24-EnclavedMicrostate.md

 ----- __903.30__ -----2022-10-29 19:55:55+08:00:

-A Flemish astronomer named Ferdinand Verbiest helped the young Kangxi Emperor and his grandmother overthrow Oboi, the head of the young ruler's regency council, in 1669, by proving that the regents had been miscalculating key dates.
+A Flemish astronomer named Ferdinand Verbiest helped the teenaged Kangxi Emperor and his grandmother overthrow Oboi, the head of the young ruler's regency council, in 1669, by proving that the regents had been miscalculating key dates.

 ----- __903.31__ -----2022-10-30 03:48:49+08:00: